hausenlot/MHW-I-Armor-query/README.md

 ### Problems so far
 - Bro I am not a coding genius this is a big algo
 ## Progress
+- Added fetchAllSkills fetch for skills
+- Added Dropdown and used the fetchAllSkills function to show as options
+- Added Clone button for the Dropdown
+- Added gatherData, buildingUrl and fetchArmor to fetch list of armor base on Skill and its level (Need to tune)
+- Added button to trigger gatherData
+- Added Choice.js for search function within dropdown
+- Added Display for all the armors result
+## Diary
 ### Day 1
 - Brainstorm how to approach it
 - Option 1 (What I am trying to do right now 11/08/2021)